The author has experience with creating websites and is knowledgeable about web hosts and web publishers.

 Having an independent domain name can go a long way towards boosting a site’s credibility.
 It shows your customers that your business is independent and established or lets readers know that you’re serious about publishing content on an independent platform.

 So, What’s the Difference?

 Fortunately, many of the themes offered through web publishers are free.
-There is quite a lot of variety to be found by browsing themes submitted to publisher databases, but even more can be found through independent websitess.
+There is quite a lot of variety to be found by browsing themes submitted to publisher databases, but even more can be found through independent websites.
 I’ll link a few popular destinations below.
 Many of the most popular themes have both a free, standard version and a paid premium version.
-We’ll discuss those more in the next installment of this series, “How to Choose a WordPress Theme For Your Blog or Website."

 Now that we’ve covered the basics, let’s summarize the major differences between a web host and a web publisher.

 A web host:

 - Leases space on the internet for your website.